-Often, couples take this opportunity to build a stronger foundation before starting the marriage journey.
+Often, couples take this opportunity to discuss and work through any issues that already exist in the relationship or those which could arise once you tie the knot.
 The healthiest relationships are established at the beginning before the resentment builds, and premarital counseling facilitates a more focused, meaningful connection.

-Whether your parents are still together or not – chances are that there’s something from your family of origin that you don’t want to see in your own marriage.
+Whether your parents are still together or not – chances are that there’s something from your family that you don’t want to see in your own marriage.
 This could be communication patterns, how finances were handled, or how responsibilities were divided.
-The good news is that you have the power to break that cycle!
+The good news is that you have the power to break that cycle.
 The earlier you start, the easier it is.

 What are the Benefits of Premarital Counseling?

 There are numerous benefits to premarital counseling.
 Couples will learn to communicate better, discover more about themselves and their partner, plan the future, address any issues before they become a problem, and more.

 Studies have shown that couples who undergo premarital counseling are 30% less likely to divorce, as they are more equipped with the skills needed to cope with challenges as they arise.

 Living a healthy lifestyle includes cultivating and sustaining healthy relationships.
 Research reveals a strong link between the quality of our relationships and our overall happiness, longevity, and good health.

 If you and your partner are engaged or considering entering into a committed relationship, you should make it a priority to look into premarital counseling.
 It is also ideal for those couples on the path to marriage looking to cultivate a healthier relationship before getting engaged.

 Traditional premarital counseling often means attending weekly or bi-weekly sessions spread over several months.
 Today, many different programs are available that cater to almost every need, format, and schedule.